moberwasserlechner/capacitor-sms/.github/ISSUE_TEMPLATE/-everything-else--report.md

 ---

 <!--
-Only issues using a template are accepted!
+ATTENTION: Only issues using a filled template will be accepted!
 -->

 ### Description